noble-antwi/aws_projects/Three_Tier_WebApplication/README.md

 ![InternetConnectionTest](media/026_TestingConnectivityToInternet.png)

-## Configuring The  Database
+###  Configuring The  Database
-On the same App instance EC2 console, ti proceeded to download the MySQL CLI uisng the command
+On the same App instance EC2 console, I proceeded to download the MySQL CLI uisng the command
 ```
 sudo yum install mysql -y
 ```